gaskinwang/Plotting/README.md

 >   *LinkAxes.m*, *shrink.m*, and *shrink2.m*, using **data in one.xlsx** as
 >   input and outputting a Cartesian coordinate system surrounded by a heatmap.
 #
-For C.  With the given **XY coordinate values for a dotted trace** (in Excel sheet1;
+For C.  With the given **xy coordinate values for a dotted trace** (in Excel sheet1;
     data two-neighbored columns for a trace­—odd-numbered columns for x;
-    even-numbered columns for y) and expected **attribute values** to be presented for each trace (in sheet2; values in a column corresponding to a trace in order), plot the traces with the exaggerated terminal dots in a ‘hypsographic map’ and column-shaped sub-heatmaps arranged based on the y-value of the terminal dots forming a ring-shaped heatmap.
+    even-numbered columns for y) and expected **attribute values** to be presented for each trace (in sheet2; values in a column corresponding to a trace in order), the code plots the traces with the exaggerated terminal dots in a ‘hypsographic map’ and column-shaped sub-heatmaps arranged based on the y-value of the terminal dots forming a ring-shaped heatmap.
 A line directs a sub-heatmap to its corresponding trace via connecting to the terminal dot.